miikogonzaga/express-auth/readme.md

 # Express Authentication 🚉

-User authentication with express.
-Tutorial from Stephen Grider on [Udemy](https://www.udemy.com/course/react-redux-tutorial).
+Simple user authentication with express and mongo.

 ### Installing